hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 it's not override

 [16:38:51](#8hCc-A9FRXQIkBQxp_AdeNmx8bRxEBUTsJgml4EW0eA) <hiiamboris (NOT THIS ONE)>:
-@pekr looks like I haven't gotten to the part of actually triggering any actors or letting one define them Ì†ΩÌ∏â it's still in the todo-list...
+@pekr looks like I haven't gotten to the part of actually triggering any actors or letting one define them üòâ it's still in the todo-list...

 [16:39:03](#sJptnNPUahyNJB6TBJ8Sg_T8KZKRPXMexPjZMjKoSdA) <hiiamboris (NOT THIS ONE)>: that's why I haven't documented it